Ramona-Flower/thefall.io-Infinite-Money/README.md

 ## Disclaimer ⚠️

 - This script is intended for educational purposes only 📚.
+This code was modified using AI to be easily readable and modifiable.

 ## License 📄